sasilver75/obsidian/Articles/Machine Learning/Basics of Reinforcement Learning for LLMs (Sep 2023) {Simon Wolfe, Deep Learning Focus Newsletter}.md

 - The lack of emphasis on reinforcement learning can be attributed to several factors, including the necessity to curate a large amount of human preference data.
 - There's underlying skepticism towards reinforcement learning generally, because people aren't as familiar with it as they are with supervised learning -- people like to stick with the approaches they know best!

-In this theories, we'll start with some basic definitions and approaches, and work our way towards more modern algorithms (e.g. [[Proximal Policy Optimization|PPO]]) that are used to finetune language models with [[RLHF]].
+In this theories, we'll start with some basic definitions and approaches, and work our way towards more modern algorithms (e.g. [[Proximal Policy Optimization|PPO]]) that are used to finetune language models with [[Reinforcement Learning from Human Feedback|RLHF]].

 ![[Pasted image 20240208213922.png]]